Caribbean Story Part 3: Change Happens

 Mona was serious.
-“He could choose from so many girls in Sandy Town (general area including Tamarind Alley, Seaside Village and other small vicinities), and so many of them like him.
+“He could choose from so many girls in Sandy Town (general area including Tamarind Alley, Seaside Village and other nearby vicinities), and so many of them like him.
 Lulu doesn’t even talk to us.”

 “I bet she talked to Manny.”
 Myra was still giggling.